PaninDmytro/landing_travel_tour/README.md

 ***

-Thank you for exploring the Beverly_Hills landing page!
+Thank you for exploring the Travel tour landing page!
 If you have any questions or feedback, feel free to reach out.
 Enjoy your trip!